ajpiter/PythonProTips/PythonBasics/Loop/README.md

 - **List Comprehensions:** Loops that create new lists

 ### Loop Keywords
--**break:** You can stop a for loop from inside the loop by using break.
+- **break:** You can stop a for loop from inside the loop by using break.
 When the program hits a break statement, control returns to the code outside of the for loop.

 ### Functions in Loops